ninakali/flourish-pc/src/glossary.md

 #### FLASH
 A type of computer memory and/or long-term data storage.
 A type of ROM that allows thousands (often more) erase-write cycle and can be rewritten partially.
 Rewrites are possible when performed in small blocks, which allows simulation of RAM's behaviour.

+#### Flux
+Chemical that cleans metals from dirt and rust during soldering.
+The most common type of flux is rosin flux, made of pine tree resin.

 # H
 #### Hardware
 Electrical and mechanical components of a computer.

 # I
+#### IC
+Integrated circuit.
+A hardware component that contains many electronic (and sometimes mechanic or magnetic) components inside.
+Digital computing chips are a type of IC.

 #### Interpreter
 A tool for programming languages: a program that can execute code in a form that can understood by a programmer without converting it into machine code.

+# M
+#### Microcontroller, also known as MCU
+A single-chip computer, normally for industrial purposes.
+Can be found in common appliances.

 # O
 #### Operating system
 A computer program that provides a set of useful functions for controlling the computer, and is used to execute and set up other programs.

 # P
+#### PCB
+Also see: _breadboard_.
+Printed circuit board.
+A sandwich-like structure of conductive and insulating layers.
+It is used for attaching components and connecting them electrically.

 #### Permacomputing
 An approach to computing that aims to make computing sustainable.